Deep Dynamic Boosted Forest: Experiments

-We visualized the decision boundaries learned by DBRF to verify that our proposed hard example mining method indeed achieves our intended purpose.
+We visualized the decision boundaries learned by DDBF to verify that our proposed hard example mining method indeed achieves our intended purpose.

-\textbf{To facilitate visualization, we selected the second and third column of the UCI Iris dataset}, and randomly splitted the dataset into 67\% for training and 33\% for testing.
-We conducted a comparison experiment between RF and DBRF using default parameters (for RF we used scikit-learn).
-RF achieves 98\% accuracy on the training set but only 94\% accuracy on the test set, which indicates overfitting.
-In contrast, though DBRF achieves 94\% accuracy on the training set, it achieves a surprising 98\% accuracy on the test set, suggesting that it has learned better decision boundaries.
-The decision boundaries learned by RF and DBRF are shown in Figure \ref{f4}, which corroborates the above findings.
+To facilitate visualization, we selected the second and third column of the UCI Iris dataset, and randomly split the dataset into 67$\%$ for training and 33$\%$ for testing.
+We conducted a comparison experiment between RF and DDBF using default parameters (for RF we used scikit-learn).
+RF achieves 98$\%$ accuracy on the training set but only 94$\%$ accuracy on the test set, which indicates overfitting.
+In contrast, though DDBF achieves 94$\%$ accuracy on the training set, it achieves a surprising 98$\%$ accuracy on the test set, suggesting that it has learned better decision boundaries.
+The decision boundaries learned by RF and DDBF are shown in Figure \ref{fig:5}, which corroborates the above findings.

-\subsection{Imbalanced Data}
+\subsection{Imbalanced data}

-We can better understand how our proposed hard example mining method makes DBRF more effective from a sampling point of view.
+We can better understand how our proposed hard example mining method makes DDBF more effective from a sampling point of view.
 Suppose we have a large dataset and the decision boundaries are determined by only a small proportion of the dataset.
 These are important data that ideally need to be preserved for training.
 However, traditional sampling methods such as random sampling used in RF have no clue whether a data point is important or not.
 Since they account for only a small amount, chances are that after sampling there are simply not enough important data left for a classifier to learn from.
 This is how a model may fail to learn the boundaries in spite of seemingly abundant data and features.
 Removing easy examples makes the proportion of important data higher, and thus makes it more likely that there will be sufficient amount of important data left after sampling.
 To the best of our knowledge, our proposed hard example mining method is a new way of sampling.

 This is extremely useful when dealing with imbalanced datasets.
-We applied DBRF to Kaggle's classic imbalanced datasets, Credit Card Fraud Dataset\footnote{\url{https://www.kaggle.com/mlg-ulb/creditcardfraud}} to demonstrate this point.
+We applied DDBF to MNIST dataset and Kaggle’s classic imbalanced datasets, Credit Card Fraud dataset to demonstrate it.